ngc7293/cutestation/README.md

 ## Testing

-There are currently 3 test executables : `cute.io.test`, `cute.topic.test` and
+There are currently 3 test executables : `cute.io.test`, `topic.test` and
 `net.test`.
 All output binaries can be found in `build/bin`.

 After running tests, you can generate the coverage report with `ninja coverage`.